hermonochy/Rescueland/The Timeline of Resueland History.md

 ## 582 ADOTR: The Alliance

 In 582 ADOTR, the Rebels found themselves in a critical state.
 After years of escalating conflict and relentless clashes against Recola's forces, the capacity for independent resistance began to wane.
-It was during this trying period that an unexpected opportunity arose: the discovery of remnants from Rescueland’s military, who had evaded captures and clashes amidst the backdrop of Recola's expanding dominance.
+It was during this trying period that an unexpected opportunity arose: the discovery of some remnants from Rescueland’s military, who had evaded captures and clashes amidst the backdrop of Recola's expanding dominance.

 The remnants had taken refuge in the outer sectors of the multiverse, battle-hardened and eager for revenge.
 Initial contact between the Rebels and the Rescueland military leaders was tenuous.
 Each group was wary of the other, having previously fought one another and had built walls of distrust.
 However, shared goals soon overshadowed any reservations.
 As strategies were discussed and alliances were formed, a mutual understanding emerged.